awslabs/data-on-eks/website/docs/gen-ai/training/RayTrain-Llama2.md

   ttlSecondsAfterFinished: 60  # Time to live for the pod after completion (in seconds)
 ```

-Execute the following command to run the precompilation job:
+Execute the following command to run the pre-compilation job:

 ```bash
 kubectl apply -f 2-llama2-pretrain-trn1-rayjob-precompilation.yaml